UGA-BSAIL/DT-MARS-CycleGAN/README.md

 ## Dataset Download
-The dataset has been released on Kaggle: .
+The dataset has been released on Kaggle: https://www.kaggle.com/datasets/zhengkunli3969/dtmars-cyclegan.
+Also, you can download on google drive: https://drive.google.com/drive/folders/12pb47Zl1j285z5AXG8F77oASkfYqSbA0?usp=sharing